OfficeDev/microsoft-teams-apps-company-communicator/Wiki/FAQ.md

 Teams client default behavior is to use client app resources (js/css/ images) from teams cache.
 To reflect the latest changes please sign out and sign in again to the teams client or clear the teams cache with the steps mentioned [here](https://docs.microsoft.com/en-us/microsoftteams/troubleshoot/teams-administration/clear-teams-cache).

 ### 15. Does the app works in GCC/GCCH tenant?
-Yes, Company Communicator v5.4 works in Commercial, GCC and GCCH tenants.
+Yes, Company Communicator v5.4 and above versions works in Commercial, GCC and GCCH tenants.

+### 16. Does the app supports accessibility standards?
+Yes, Company Communicator v5.4.1 complies with Microsoft accessibility standards and guidelines for Web, Windows and Mac OS.